-An emerging leader within the plaintiffs' bar, Lexi J. Hazam represents clients in mass torts cases and qui tam actions, as well as complex class actions.
+A leader within the plaintiffs' bar, Lexi J. Hazam Co-Chairs the firm's Mass Torts Practice group and represents clients in mass tort cases and qui tam actions, as well as complex class actions.

-Lexi previously represented hemophiliacs worldwide, or their survivors and estates, who contracted HIV and/or Hepatitis C from contaminated blood factor products in America.
+Lexi also has international litigation experience.
+She previously represented hemophiliacs worldwide, or their survivors and estates, who contracted HIV and/or Hepatitis C from contaminated blood factor products in America.
 A confidential settlement was reached in 2009.
-Lexi played a key role in litigating the case and in negotiating and administering a settlement of the claims of 1,600 clients in 15 countries, utilizing her multilingual skills in working with co-counsel on several continents.
-The blood factor litigation constitutes one of the only, if not the only, case in which major U.S. pharmaceutical companies entered a settlement with plaintiffs worldwide.
-Lexi also has significant experience representing the families of victims in major international aviation disasters, including the crash of Gol Airlines Flight 1907 in Brazil in 2006.
+Lexi played a key role in litigating the case and in negotiating and administering a settlement of the claims of over a thousand clients in 15 countries, utilizing her multilingual skills in work on several continents.
+The blood factor litigation constitutes one of the only cases in which major U.S. pharmaceutical companies entered a settlement with plaintiffs worldwide.
+Lexi also has significant experience representing the families of victims in major aviation disasters, including the crash of Gol Airlines Flight 1907 in Brazil in 2006.